 - loss of weight, including loss of fat and muscle mass

 - feeling sick (nausea)

 - feeling full after eating small amounts

 - anaemia (low numbers of red blood cells)

-- · weakness and fatigue
+- weakness and fatigue

 - inflammation in the body (shown on a blood test).

-Your doctor or dietitian will discuss the best way to manage cachexia.
+Your doctor or dietitian will talk to you about the best way to manage cachexia.
 They may suggest eating more foods high in energy, fat and protein, and taking nutritional supplements (see page 38), or medicines such as appetite stimulants.
+Your doctor may also suggest you see an exercise physiologist or physiotherapist to develop an exercise plan to help strengthen your muscles.